sparedfawn/intern-task/README.md

 # Project setup

 1. Install NodeJS
-2. run `npm install` or `yarn install` in the project directory to install the dependencies
+2. run `npm install` in the project directory to install the dependencies
-3. run `npm run start` or `yarn start` in the project directory to run the project
+3. run `npm run start` in the project directory to run the project